Shoawen0213/ZYELL-NCTU-Network-Anomaly-Detection-Challenge/README.md

 		 score.py is score calculating function based on the calculate method provided by official to calculate the score of this model.

 ### [Training model]：
-		 models use in every versions.
-PLease unzip them first.
+		 models use update in "Realease"
-		 RFC_only.pkl used in version1 & version4
-		 XGB_only.pkl used in version2 & version4
-		 XGB_whole_01.pkl~05 are uesd in version5
-		 others are used in version6, 7

 ## ------[File Note]-------
 	Due to the license agreement signed with official, so i won't update either training datasets or testing datasets.